git-disl/EMO/README.md

 # Efficient Multi-Object Tracking for Edge devices

+Note: The arxiv version of the paper can be found [here](https://arxiv.org/abs/2309.02666)

 Object tracking is a representative computer vision task to detect and track objects throughout the video.
 Object tracking systems are widely used in important applications like autonomous driving, surveillance from